-While the person may appear fine and look OK externally (the head has no visible damage), internal bleeding can occur.
-The spinal cord may be injured, and a traumatic brain injury that results in permanent loss of function can occur.
+While the person may appear fine and look OK externally, internal bleeding can occur.
+Often the spinal cord may be injured, and a traumatic brain injury can result in loss of motor and/or brain function.

 A brain or head injury is a serious event that can alter the course of a person’s life dramatically.
 Not only will an injury require medical care that can be expensive, but it also may prohibit a person from working in the future or cause permanent physical or psychological damage.
 In the worst cases, a brain injury can cause death.